2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • defined zones instead of hyperactive decoration

-You do not need the house to “look fiery.”
+You don't need your house to "look fiery."
 You need it to stay steady under faster yearly energy.

-Mistake 4: copying someone else’s cure without matching your own profile
+Mistake 4: copying someone else's cure without checking your own situation

-This is where generic fan tai sui content often breaks down.
+This is where generic fan tai sui content falls apart.

-Two people can share the same zodiac sign and still need different emphasis at home.
-The reason is simple: their layouts differ, their daily stress points differ, and their day-master balance may differ too.
+Two people can share the same Chinese zodiac sign and still need completely different things at home.
+Why?
+Their layouts are different, their daily stress points are different, and their day-master balance might be different too.

-That is why the same “remedy” can feel useful in one home and noisy in another.
+That same "remedy" can feel useful in one home and just add noise in another.

 1. check your sign-level yearly relation